• Skip to primary navigation

 • Eggs: Sorry, I've never tried using an egg substitute.

 • Sugar: I use granulated sugar for this recipe, but cane sugar also works.
-Brown sugar would change texture and taste too much.
+Brown sugar would change the texture and taste too much.

 • Baking powder: No substitution here.